Narayana108/awesome-privacy/README.md

   - Facebook & Whatsapp
   - Amazon
   - etc..
-> Basically these companies do not respect our basic privacy rights nor are they
+> There business practices/ethics/values promote the expoitation of users and
-> transparent.
-They are helping to creating an unjust surveillanced state only through
+> create a society you don't want to live in.
-> our empowerment.
-There are great alternatives for 80% of things, its basically
+> There are great alternatives for 80% of things, its basically
 > just open source hardware and people willing to do the right thing that is lacking

 # Things to do